Bltgn/DF-succubus/README.md

 * A new race.
 * Fast and fire immune citizens.
-* The reintroduction of classic lore into Dwarf Fortress such as 40d demons.
 * Generate magma anywhere, make magma forges, traps, waterfalls...
 * Generating slade blocks to build an authentic demonic spire.
 * Generate fuel for your forges out of thin air.